mavedirra-01/core-helper/README.md

             "option": "FIXME"
         },
 ```
-You can then replace the FIXME with the manual script used to verify the finding or leave it as a FIXME and the script will skip that finding.
+You can then replace the FIXME with the command used to verify the finding or leave it as a FIXME and the script will skip that finding.

 ## Coming soon
 - keywords to seperate new plugin imports (-q) and automate the process so no manual changing of "FIXME" is required